 Initial mortgage insurance premium, or IMIP, is a one time fee paid at loan closing that goes to FHA to help insure the HECM reverse mortgage.
-This protects both borrower and lender in the event the home isn’t worth enough to settle up the entire loan balance at the time the reverse mortgage is due and payable.
+This protects both borrower and lender in the event the home isn’t worth enough to settle up the entire loan balance.

-It is this fee, in part, that makes the HECM reverse mortgage a non-recourse mortgage product.
-The most that will ever have to be paid back by the borrower is the value of the home – even if the home isn’t worth enough to settle the entire loan balance.
+In short, IMIP helps make the HECM reverse mortgage a non-recourse loan.
+The most that will ever have to be paid back is the value of the home, even if the home isn’t worth enough to settle the entire loan balance.

 FHA periodically changes how IMIP is charged, but as of this writing it equals 2% of the maximum claim amount (which equals the appraised value for most people).

 Typically not out of pocket